CompCogNeuro/CompCogNeuro.github.io/content/prefrontal-cortex.md

 bibfile = "ccnlab.json"
 +++

 The **prefrontal cortex** (PFC) is the main co-conspirator with the [[basal ganglia]] in guiding much of an organism's overall behavior.
-It is anatomically the anterior portion of the **frontal** [[neocortex]], where the posterior frontal cortex has primary and secondary motor areas with neurons that project down to the spinal cord and can directly drive motor actions.
+It is [[anatomy|anatomically]] the anterior portion of the **frontal** [[neocortex]], where the posterior frontal cortex has primary and secondary motor areas with neurons that project down to the spinal cord and can directly drive motor actions.
 The PFC provides direct _top-down_ projections to these motor frontal areas, along with extensive connections into posterior cortical areas, to guide behavior and cognition at a "higher level".

 This role for the PFC is referred to as **executive function**, by analogy to an executive in a company ([[@MillerCohen01]]).
 However, this has the risk of infinite regress by invoking the full unexplained cognitive abilities of an intact human brain in the role of this PFC executive.
 When making autonomous computational models of the brain, we can't get away with this _homunculus_ ("little person") living in the PFC ([[@HazyFrankOReilly06]])!
 Thus, our challenge is to understand how the open-ended [[artificial intelligence|general intelligence]] that is unique to humans emerges from the biological systems that are largely similar to those in other primates and other mammals to varying degrees.